-Wesley cites the Language of Scripture in referencing different heavens, and not the singular heaven in discussing the role of multiple universes in man’s relation to the Creator.
-He discusses to three levels of the universe in relation to the lower sublunary heaven with the elements and the third level, the residence of the Creator.
+John Wesley cites the Language of Scripture in referencing different heavens, and not the singular heaven in discussing the role of multiple universes in man’s relation to the Creator.
+He discusses three levels of the universe in relation to the lower sublunary heaven with the elements and the third level, the residence of the Creator.
 (The New Creation, Sermon 64, 1785).

-Noting that human senses derive only from the physical world and give us no information on the invisible world, John Wesley cites faith as a “evidence of that unseen thing, my own soul.”
+Noting that human senses derive only from the physical world and give us no information on the invisible world, Wesley cites faith as a “evidence of that unseen thing, my own soul.”
 (1788)

 Wesley in 1783 observes “things which are not seen (such as the soul of man in particular) are eternal.”
 Wesley, Sermon 103, 1783.
 Further, “besides the souls of men there are other orders of spirits, …… millions of creatures walk the earth, unseen whether we wake or if we sleep.”
 Also, “The spiritual world, understanding thereby the kingdom of God in the soul of man.”
 (Wesley, Sermon 110, 1788).

 Barr (2003) presents the argument of multiverses and the existence of man where, in quantum mechanics, multiple options and the case for a cosmic designer will always exist.
 This view also was expressed by Gingerich (2014).
 No proof, but strong support for the probabilistic nature and spiritual connection of the soul and multiverses.

 In the final analysis, of course, we as individuals can only be concerned about what might happen in our lifetimes.
 If our behavior there is consistent with, for example, the teachings of Jesus, then that is all that we can do while we look to see the final outcome.